AnselA01/Fish-Biomechanics/README.md

-3. FDS - This method takes the data below a strain value of 0.2, and takes the numerical derivatives between points with a lag of 2 (due to repeated strain-steps in dataset with different stress values) and fits a spline to the derivatives with 10 degress of freedom.
+3. FDS - This method takes the data below a strain value of 0.2, and takes the numerical derivatives between points with a lag of 2 (due to repeated strain-steps in dataset with different stress values) and fits a spline to the derivatives with 10 degrees of freedom.
 The first local maxima of the spline of the derivatives is found to a precision of 0.0001 units of strain.
 A spline of the original data with 10 degrees of freedom is fit.
 This spline's derivative is evaluated at the local maxima strain value.
-This is teh Young's Modulus value.
+This is the Young's Modulus value.

 #### Selection